Rasmus Sørnes

-Rasmus Jonassen Sørnes (22 March 1893 – 15 February 1967), was a Norwegian inventor, clockmaker and radio technician, and is most famous for his advanced astronomical clocks, the most precise of which has an inaccuracy of 7 seconds during 1000 years.
+Rasmus Jonassen Sørnes (22 March 1893 – 15 February 1967) was a Norwegian inventor, clockmaker and radio technician, and is most famous for his advanced astronomical clocks, the most precise of which has an inaccuracy of 7 seconds during 1000 years.
 During his lifetime, Sørnes also designed and built a large variety of agricultural, radio-technical and mechanical devices, only a few of them patented.

 Early life and education

-Rasmus Sørnes was born in Sola in Norway on March 22, 1893 from a mediocre background, his parents were farmers with limited resources.
+Rasmus Sørnes was born in Sola in Norway on 22 March 1893 from a mediocre background, his parents were farmers with limited resources.
 He was the oldest of four brothers and one sister.
 His mother died shortly after the birth of the sister, and his father brought up the children by himself.
 According to his sister, he was already as a young boy very creative and industrious, at least when it came to his own ideas.
-He was less eager if he had to work with ideas from other, and it often happened that he skipped school for a day or two if he was working on something interesting.
+He was less eager if he had to work with ideas from others, and it often happened that he skipped school for a day or two if he was working on something interesting.
 In spite of this, his grades were very good.

 After finishing elementary school, Sørnes applied to be a watchmaker apprentice in Stavanger, but was rejected on the grounds that he was a farmer son with big hands and lumpy fingers.
 The bitterness over this rejection followed him throughout his life.
 Sørnes started his career assembling bikes at a bicycle factory.
 The job was boring and repetitious and he only lasted six months.
 The next job was in a mechanical workshop in Stavanger, where he stayed for about a year.
 At the age of 18 or 19, Sørnes was hired as an electrician apprentice, and in two years he earned a certificate as an electrician from Stavanger Technical School.
 Sørnes was a man of modest education, but he was self-taught in a variety of scientific trades and technological disciplines, including advanced mathematics, physics, and astronomy.
 He enjoyed frequent collaboration with university research communities.
 He lectured on lens-making to optics students and clockmaking to watchmaker students, although he had formal education in neither.